therealdj97/dataForGood/README.md

-# dataForGood
+# DataForGood
 **data organization for humanitarian measures.**

 [Website](https://dataforgood.web.app/)

-# this is a platform to use data for training & research purpose open to all
+# This is a platform to use data for training & research purpose open to all.

 **Sources**
 1. Open goverment data.